squirrel-forge/mediaquery-events/README.md

 # @squirrel-forge/mediaquery-events
 **Use css media queries as javascript event names.**
-Simply don't worry about matching css media queries with custom javascript code, just bind a listener with the query as the event name and be done.
+Simply don't worry about matching css media queries with custom javascript code, just bind a listener with the query as the event name and be done, the actual module, depending on how you use or implement it will be ~5kb in size.

 ## Installation
 ```